aaqibgouher/lead-management/README.md

 # KAM Lead Management System

 ## Project Overview
-Udaan, a B2B e-commerce platform, requires a Lead Management System for Key Account Managers (KAMs) who manage relationships with large restaurant accounts.
+*****, a B2B e-commerce platform, requires a Lead Management System for Key Account Managers (KAMs) who manage relationships with large restaurant accounts.
 This system will help track and manage leads, interactions, and account performance.

 ---